top of page

 QB | ALABAMA | 6'2 | 225

 Strengths: Milroe is an impressive athlete with great physical tools.
-His ability as a runner will be a huge asset.
-Milroe is elusive, vicious, and tough on the ground.
+His ability as a runner is a huge asset.
+Milroe is elusive, aggressive, and tough on the ground.
 He has the arm strength to make every throw and can effectively connect downfield.
-Milroe has a quick trigger and can really drives the ball.
-Weaknesses: He has a very odd throwing motion.
-He tends to bail clean pockets and will need to do a better job of staying grounded.
-Most of his production is from clean pocket check-downs, downfield contested catches, or out-of structure playmaking.
-Bottom Line: I don’t mind Milroe as a project investment, but I’m unsure about his ability to succeed in a complex system.
+Milroe has a quick trigger and really drives the ball.
+Weaknesses: He has a very unorthodox throwing motion.
+He tends to bail from clean pockets and needs to do a better job of staying grounded.
+Much of his production comes from check-downs, contested deep shots, or out-of-structure playmaking.
+Milroe’s accuracy is inconsistent.
+Bottom Line: Milroe has the tools and character to be a fun project, but I wouldn’t bet my career.

 Justin Fields